pnpm/pnpm.io/docs/installation.md

 We provide two packages of pnpm CLI, `pnpm` and `@pnpm/exe`.

-- [`pnpm`](https://www.npmjs.com/package/pnpm) is a ordinary version of pnpm, which needs Node.js to run.
+- [`pnpm`](https://www.npmjs.com/package/pnpm) is an ordinary version of pnpm, which needs Node.js to run.
 - [`@pnpm/exe`](https://www.npmjs.com/package/@pnpm/exe) is packaged with Node.js into an executable, so it may be used on a system with no Node.js installed.